zaid5678/COMP0138-FinalYearProject/README.md

 ```

 # Purpose of each notebook
 The `main.ipynb` notebook runs the GUI.
-The `testing.ipynb` notebook holds the code related to testing, and the `functions.ipynb` holds the supplementary functions for extracting text and obtaining the final answer.
+The `testing.ipynb` notebook holds the code related to testing and the `functions.ipynb` holds the supplementary functions for extracting text and obtaining the final answer.

 # Running the application
 To run the main program, run the `main.ipynb` notebook.